 Food is one of the important aspects of our life, there is no doubt about it.
 We all are alive primarily because of the food which we consume on a daily basis.
 In fact what you call as your body is nothing but the heap of accumulated food which you have eaten over so many years.
 Just the way your car needs fuel to run; our body needs food to keep it going.
-So let’s agree to the fact that food is one of the most important and essential ingredient for our survival.
+So let’s agree to the fact that food is one of the most important and essential ingredients for our survival.

 But does that imply that we should keep on eating all the time?
-Does that also means that we can eat anything we want?
-The answer to both is No. Certainly we should eat only that much which is required by the body to keep it fit and well.
+Does that also mean that we can eat anything we want?
+The answer to both is No. Certainly, we should eat only that much which is required by the body to keep it fit and well.
 Depending upon the type of activity you do on a daily basis, you can decide the appropriate amount and kind of food.
 What kind of food you are having plays a significant role in creating your health.
 I have already covered a detailed article on what kind of food we should eat in one of my previous articles entitled ‘Yoga and food: Your ticket to perfect health’.

 Those people who just keep on eating all the time, there is no wonder that problems like acidity, indigestion, constipation, frequent bowel movement etc. are a part of their day to day life, which is actually alarming as far as health is concerned.
 But this thing is largely neglected in the modern societies because of unhealthy lifestyles.